manastarla/sgpdes/README.md

 ## Installation

-To install `spgdeslib` directly from the GitHub repository, follow the instructions below:
+To install `spgdes` directly from the GitHub repository, follow the instructions below:

 ### Requirements
 Ensure you have Python 3.6 or higher installed in your environment.
 You can check the Python version using the following command: